NotbeastR2/PowerAi-Cli/README.md

 - 💬 **Chat Mode** — Talk to PowerAI like an AI model right in your terminal.
 - 🏗️ **Build Websites & Apps** — Generate full-stack projects in minutes.
-- 💎 **GUI Mode** — Switch to a visual interface with a beautiful dashboard.

 Includes:
 - Visual command builder 🎨